-As such, we have a 'template' for these tours and the itinerary below details a 'sample' itinerary for a private 7 days/6 nights tour, which you can build upon if you wish.

-Day 1: ARRIVAL We collect you in Málaga from the airport, train station or local hotel and, subject to time, we take you to visit the pretty Pueblo Blanco mountain village of Mijas.
+As such, we have a 'template' for these tours and the itinerary below details a 'sample' itinerary for a private to time, we take you to visit the pretty Pueblo Blanco mountain village of Mijas.
 The Pueblo Blancos are the white villages of Andalucia.
-Set high above the Costa del Sol with lovely views over the Mediterranean below, you can wander the pretty lanes with colourful trailing geraniums in bright blue pots contrasting against the white walls.
+S et high above the Costa del Sol with lovely views over the Mediterranean below, you can wander the pretty lanes with colourful trailing geraniums in bright blue pots contrasting against the white walls.
 Have some lunch in one of the local tapas bars and maybe make some purchases from the craft stores that surround the main Plaza and down the little lanes.
-The quality of the leather goods in Mijas is exceptionally high.